 New York counties have an institutional framework score of "A," or moderate.
 Revenues primarily consist of stable property taxes and economically sensitive sales taxes, resulting in moderate predictability overall.
 Revenue raising ability is moderate due to a property tax annual growth cap (generally 2% or less), which can be overridden with a 60% vote of the legislative body.
 Sales taxes can be increased only with approval of the state legislature.
 Expenditures, primarily consisting of personnel costs, are moderately predictable.
 Ability to reduce expenditures is low, given the presence of strong unions and significant state-mandated services; many counties are also responsible for nursing homes or hospitals.

 Legal Security

 The GOLT bonds are secured by the county's general obligation pledge as limited by the Property Tax Cap-Legislation (Chapter 97 (Part A) of the Laws of the State of New York, 2011).
-The lease appropriation bonds are secured by the county's obligation to pay debt service subject to appropriation.

 Use of Proceeds